Check if you can apply for homeless help

 Ask your council how they can help - you can find their contact details on GOV.UK.

 You don’t have to be sleeping on the streets to be considered homeless.
 You can apply for help even if you have somewhere to live but it’s not suitable.
 For example, if you’re staying on a friend’s sofa or your home is overcrowded.

 You can also apply for help if you’ve been given a valid section 21 eviction notice which ends within 8 weeks.

 How much help you get depends on your circumstances.

 It’s worth applying for help even if you’re not sure you’II get it - councils have to make decisions on a case by case basis.

 If you’re aged 16 to 17 or you’ve recently been living in care, social services usually have to help you with housing.
-Contact your local council's social services department to check if you can get help.
+Find out more about when social services must house you.

 If you can’t stay in your home because of violence, threats or any other abuse you can apply for homeless help.
 You can also get help from: